Matthew 5, 7-8

-Accompany someone one their journey today.
-Travel with them physically or spiritually or in care through conversation and discussion. the incompleteness of journeys is God’s blessing for these are the places we can be who God has called us to be within the community we exist.
+Accompany someone on their journey today.
+Travel with them physically or spiritually or in care through conversation and discussion.
+The incompleteness of journeys is God’s blessing for these are the places we can be who God has called us to be within the community in which we exist.

 Something to pray

 God of blessing,

 may we be the outpouring of your in-pouring,

 may we be the practice of your promise,

 may we be the next chapter of your story,